 Acceptance and Commitment Therapy(ACT) is a validated and empirically proven psychological intervention that promotes acceptance and mindfulness as well as commitment strategies to increase psychological strengths and flexibility.
 This model was initially developed in the late 1980’s by Steven Hayes, Kelly Wilson and Kirk Strosahl.
 They propose that life is not necessarily about happiness but rather to be present with what is there, and then act in a way that is guided by our personal core values.

 Our mind never stops, it chatters all day and all night, often in automatic.
-We can give our mind a break from the constant chatter by practicing mindfulness: by becoming present, experiencing the here and now, being aware, using our senses, breathing, accepting, appreciating what is around us.
+We can give our mind a break from the constant chatter by practising mindfulness: by becoming present, experiencing the here and now, being aware, using our senses, breathing, accepting, appreciating what is around us.
 And in those moments of self-awareness, we have the opportunity to re-wire our brain, to choose to think differently, to change our brain, to change our mind.
+Here is how practising mindfulness and Cognitive Behaviour Therapy can work together to gain more balance and clarity.

 The diagnosis of Asperger Syndrome(AS) has been revised in the DSM-V(2013) to represents a new, more accurate medically and scientifically useful way of diagnosing individuals with autism-related disorders.
 Asperger’s Syndrome has been re-classified in the Autism Spectrum Disorder, more specifically on the “high functioning” end of the spectrum, however, the term Asperger’s Syndrome is still widely used.
 Individual with Asperger’s Syndrome or as they called themselves “Aspies”, typically, have social difficulties, poor communication skills, restrictive, repetitive, and stereotyped patterns of behaviour and a narrow field of interest.